parmaja/pgsrvtool/README.md

     initdb.exe -W -U postgres -D "d:\data\pg13" -E UTF8

+All paths are relative to app folder, you can point to your data folder like this '.\data\' , '..\data\' , '.\data\', '\data\' last one is point to root of same drive

 tray: true if you want to make tray always show
 minimized: start the application minimized
 start: auto start server, work with minimzed too